Kimera Evo 37

-The Kimera Evo 37 is a sports car produced by Kimera Automobili as a reminiscence of the Lancia Rally 037.
+The Kimera EVO37 is a Restomod supercar produced by Kimera Automobili as a reminiscence of the Lancia Rally 037.

 Overview

 The Rally 037 is a vehicle designed by the Italian car manufacturer Lancia for rallying.
 Due to the homologation, there was also a street legal variant.
 A total of 257 Rally 037s were built in the 1980s.

-In May 2021, the Italian rally driver Luca Betti presented a new edition, which, like the Rally 037, is based on a Lancia Beta Montecarlo.
+In May 2021, the Italian former rally driver Luca Betti presented a new edition, which, like the Rally 037, is based on a Lancia Beta Montecarlo.
 However, only the passenger cell with the chassis number came from the Montecarlo.
 The remaining components were newly developed.
 The new edition, limited to 37 copies, had its public premiere at the Goodwood Festival of Speed in July 2021.
-Production takes place in Cuneo, Italy at Kimera Automobili.
+Production takes place in Piedmont, Italy at Kimera Automobili.
 The company name comes from the Italian language and stands for the chimera, a hybrid creature from Greek mythology.
 It can also be seen on the manufacturer's emblem.
-The base price of the sports car before taxes is 540,000 euros.
+The base price of the sports car before taxes initially was €400.000, but following major upgrades in terms of materials and technologies used, it was gradually raised to €720.000 in 2024.

-With the New Stratos, Manifattura Automobili Torino has been building a vehicle since 2018 that is also intended to be reminiscent of an older Lancia model (Lancia Stratos).
-In the same year, Automobili Amos announced the Delta Futurista as a throwback to the Lancia Delta HF Integrale 16V.
-In 2022, a restomod based on the Lancia Delta HF Integrale from Maturo Competition Cars made its debut.